Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Conclusion

 \section{Conclusion}

 There is a clear need for robots to be able to adapt to complex and dynamic environments.
-We outlined the human ability to detect errors based on observation of social cues and highlighted how robots could benefit from this concept.
-We highlighted the current state-of-the-art on this topic and reviewed applicable technical methods to achieve social cue-based error recognition.
-Failure detection through bystander reaction processing remains a field with much potential to be explored, with multiple application opportunities and growing pertinence.
+We outline the human ability to detect errors based on observation of social cues and highlight how human-robot interaction could benefit from applying this concept to robotics.
+We highlight the current state-of-the-art on this topic and review applicable technical methods to achieve social cue-based error recognition.
+Finally, we propose a research agenda based on gaps in the literature.
+Failure detection for HRI through human social cues remains a field with much potential to be explored, with multiple application opportunities and growing pertinence.